MarQuisKnox/HTML5-Video-Player/README.md

 Fully Customizable
 ========================
-You can change any of the colors, or icons by editing the css.
+You can change any of the colors, or icons by editing "style.css".
 Please do not edit the JavaScript, unless absolutely nessesary.

 Contact, Get Help & Make Requests
 ==============